 Dark, leafy greens like kale, collard greens and Swiss chard are filled with powerful antioxidants, flavonoids and vitamin C, all of which may help protect your pancreas from cellular damage.
 Preferably, your vegetables should be certified organic, so you don't ingest pesticides and other harmful chemicals that may damage your pancreas further.

-Garlic has long been known for its various health benefits, such as calcium absorption, healthy formation of bones and connective tissues and proper thyroid function.
+Garlic has long been known for its various health benefits, such as aiding in calcium absorption, healthy formation of bones and connective tissues and proper thyroid function.
 But new research has shown that the allicin found in garlic may help not only with inflammation, but oxidative stress and cardiovascular dysfunction as well.2

 • Probiotic-rich foods